 - Sometimes associated with bright lights and splashing water

 These properties make traffic a potent fear trigger, particularly when dogs are walked close to the road on a short lead.
 Physiologically, fear responses in dogs involve sympathetic nervous system activation and endocrine changes including elevated cortisol and stress hormones (Hydbring-Sandberg et al., 2004), priming fight-or-flight behaviour.
+In restrained dogs, flight is unavailable.
+In border collies—historically selected to stand their ground when moving sheep or cattle, rather than retreat—this often results in explosive “fight/repel” behaviours such as barking, lunging, and snapping.

 - Many collies start their lives in sheds or kennels on quiet farms in the countryside so are less likely to have encountered fast traffic before.